Rlhoste/ImageAggregator/README.md

 cd ImageAggregator
 python3 ImageAggregator.py
 ```
-the result is save at the root of the python file
+the result is saved at the root of the python file

 ## Examples